 Health Benefits of Rhinacanthus Nasutus

-Cognitive Disorders: One of the most valuable and impressive health benefits of snake jasmine is its proven impact on neurodegenerative diseases, such as dementia, Parkinson’s disease, and Alzheimer’s disease.
+One of the most valuable and impressive health benefits of snake jasmine is its proven impact on neurodegenerative diseases, such as dementia and Parkinson’s disease.
 The mixture of antioxidants in snake jasmine is able to clear out some of the plaque and stimulate new neural pathways to be formed, slowing the progression of these diseases or stopping it altogether.

-Skin Conditions: The leaves and stem of snake jasmine have both been used to treat various skin diseases, and are regularly used to lessen the severity and irritation of psoriasis and eczema.
+The leaves and stem of snake jasmine are known to have been both been used to treat various skin diseases, and are known to be regularly used to lessen the severity and irritation of psoriasis and eczema.
 Furthermore, the decoction of the roots has a slightly different chemical makeup and is used in ringworm and other fungal infections of the skin.
-The antioxidant mixture also has a positive effect on the appearance of the skin, lessening scars and age marks, as well as scars from acne and injuries.
+The potentially antioxidant mixture also has a positive effect on the appearance of the skin, lessening scars and age marks, as well as scars from acne and injuries.

-Diabetes: Although the exact chemical pathway involved in this particular benefit, research has linked the use of snake jasmine with regulated blood sugar levels, making this a potent preventative treatment for diabetes that can also be used by those suffering from the condition to monitor and regulate those levels.
+Research published in the Asian Pacific Journal of Tropical Disease in 2012 has linked the use of snake jasmine with regulated blood sugar levels, making this a potential preventative treatment for diabetes.
+It can also be used by those suffering from the condition to monitor and regulate those levels.

-Cancer Research: The rich antioxidant content of snake jasmine means that there is significant anticancer potential in this unassuming little herb.
-Antioxidants seek out and neutralize free radicals, which are the dangerous byproducts of cellular respiration that can wreak havoc on the body.
-They can cause or worsen chronic diseases, and cause healthy cells to mutate into cancerous ones.
-By keeping your antioxidant levels high, you can protect yourself against this constant attack on our body.
+The possibly rich antioxidant content of snake jasmine means that there is significant anticancer potential in this unassuming little herb.
+A study published in the Biological and Pharmaceutical Bulletin by a team of Japanese researchers, states that antioxidants seek out and neutralize free radicals, which are the dangerous byproducts of cellular respiration that can wreak havoc on the body.
+They can later cause or worsen chronic diseases, and cause healthy cells to mutate into cancerous ones.
+By keeping your antioxidant levels high, you can protect yourself against this constant attack on your body.

-Stomach Issues: The soothing, antioxidant, and anti-inflammatory nature of snake jasmine makes it ideal for solving gastrointestinal issues.
+The soothing, possibly antioxidant and anti-inflammatory nature of snake jasmine may make it ideal for solving gastrointestinal issues.
 If you are suffering from cramps, bloating, diarrhea, constipation, gastric ulcers, or any number of other stomach problems, snake jasmine can be a quick and effective solution.
 The nutrients and organic compounds can quickly act to get your digestive system back on track.

-A Final Word of Warning: Side effects of snake jasmine can include nausea and stomach upset for those with sensitivity to the herb.
+Word of Caution: Side effects of snake jasmine can include nausea and stomach upset for those with sensitivity to the herb.
 As with so many herbal remedies, this is a powerful combination of organic compounds, so it is important to discuss adding it to your herbal regimen with trained herbalists or your medical practitioner.